Is My Home Okay?

 The HERTSMI-2 is the same basic genetic test as the ERMI, except that it looks for the presence of only five particularly dangerous species of mold – Aspergillus penicilloides, Aspergillus versicolor, Chaetomium globosum, Stachybotrys chartarum, and Wallemia sebi.

-Testing for the HERTSMI-2 is offered by Mycometrics at a cost that is substantially lower than the ERMI.
+Testing for the HERTSMI-2 is offered by Mycometrics or Envirobiomics at a cost that is substantially lower than the ERMI.

-A HERTSMI-2 score also can be calculated by looking at the scores of a regular Mycometrics ERMI test.
+A HERTSMI-2 score also can be calculated by looking at the scores of a regular Mycometrics or Envirobiomics ERMI test.

 Dr. Shoemaker suggests that this test be used to evaluate potential residences by people who already know that mold is a problem for them, rather than to determine whether a suspect building is unsafe in general.